wlh320/portguard/README.md

 ## Use case

-- You need to expose local port to public ip with encryption and authorization.
+- You need to expose local port to public ip with encryption, and you just want specific users to visit it.
 - You don't like teaching your users how to config the client program.

 ## Features